projectacrn/acrn-hypervisor/doc/developer-guides/graphviz.rst

 Drawings Using Graphviz
 #######################

-We support using the Sphinx `graphviz extension`_ for creating simple graphs and line drawings using the dot language.
+We support using the Sphinx `Graphviz extension`_ for creating simple graphs and line drawings using the dot language.
 The advantage of using Graphviz for drawings is that the source for a drawing is a text file that can be edited and maintained in the repo along with the documentation.